Apologia: The Fullness of Christian Truth

 An Interesting Use of Sacred Scripture

-While on the topic of reading Sacred Scripture, I thought I'd include a few notes about what might be called a sort of "bibliomancy," that is, the use of Sacred Scripture in a way that seems random, but which is taken personally, as a sign from God.
-It's most often done, when one has a problem or question he needs answers to, by holding the Bible, spine down, over a table, closing one's eyes, allowing the Book to fall open as it will when you let go of it, pointing randomly to a verse, and then reading that verse in light of the question or problem you are having.
+While on the topic of reading Sacred Scripture, I thought I'd include a few notes about a sort of "bibliomancy" called "sortes biblicae" -- that is, the use of Sacred Scripture in a way that seems random, but which is taken personally, as a sign from God.
+It's most often done, when one has a problem or question he needs answers to, by rifling through the pages (or having someone else do it), stopping randomly, and, with closed eyes, pointing at a verse.
+Or it's done by holding the Bible, spine down, over a table, closing one's eyes, allowing the Book to fall open as it will when you let go of it, pointing randomly to a verse, and then reading that verse in light of the question or problem you are having.
 The practice is an old one, spoken of by St. Augustine.
 In fact, it is in part, through this use of Scripture that he became a Christian in the first place.
 In Book VIII, Chapter XII of his "Confessions," he describes how he was instructed to use this method in order to learn the Truths he sought:

 But when a profound reflection had, from the secret depths of my soul, drawn together and heaped up all my misery before the sight of my heart, there arose a mighty storm, accompanied by as mighty a shower of tears.
 Which, that I might pour forth fully, with its natural expressions, I stole away from Alypius; for it suggested itself to me that solitude was fitter for the business of weeping.
 So I retired to such a distance that even his presence could not be oppressive to me.
 Thus was it with me at that time, and he perceived it; for something, I believe, I had spoken, wherein the sound of my voice appeared choked with weeping, and in that state had I risen up.
 He then remained where we had been sitting, most completely astonished.
 I flung myself down, how, I know not, under a certain fig-tree, giving free course to my tears, and the streams of my eyes gushed out, an acceptable sacrifice unto You.
 And, not indeed in these words, yet to this effect, spoke I much unto You—"But You, O Lord, how long?"
 "How long, Lord?
 Will You be angry for ever?
 Oh, remember not against us former iniquities;" for I felt that I was enthralled by them.
 I sent up these sorrowful cries—"How long, how long?
 Tomorrow, and tomorrow?
 Why not now?
 Why is there not this hour an end to my uncleanness?"